commercetools/commercetools-docs-kit/CONTRIBUTING.md

 ### Prettier

 To ensure a consistent code formatting, we use `prettier` for all different types of supported file extensions.
-The formatting is also checked by the eslint plugin for prettier.
+The formatting is also checked by the ESlint plugin for prettier.

 ### Git hooks